 Likewise, grind size is an important consideration for the French press.
-Using an excessively fine grind can leave you with silt in your coffee since it uses a metal filter, which won’t strain out the finest bits of grounds.
+Using an excessively fine grind can leave you with silt in your coffee since the metal filter won’t strain out the finest bits of grounds.
 There are more solids in the typical cup of French press coffee, though – it’s nothing like you’d get from a pour over or drip coffee maker.
 But that’s part of the charm.
 Using a coarse grind and minding your steeping time is important in deterring this, but many still find that silt is just part of the French press experience.

-The Aeropress makes simple cup of coffee and achieves a strong flavor with less bitterness.
+The Aeropress achieves a strong flavor with less bitterness.
 Since the grounds are infused quickly, and with even pressure, there is less time for cooling to occur, which is where most of the bitterness of coffee can come from.

 Furthermore, the Aeropress doesn’t need any steeping time, which is helpful if you’re the forgetful type who tends to oversteep, but also if you aren’t a fan of “oily” coffee.
-Since there is no steeping time involved in the Aeropress, there are far less oils present, which is what gives it a lighter flavor and consistency, leading to a cleaner cup.
+Since there is no steeping time involved in the Aeropress, there is far less oil present, which is what gives it a lighter flavor and consistency, leading to a cleaner cup.

 You can choose between glass or stainless steel French presses (here are some of the best) but my personal preference is the glass Bodum Chambord Press.
 It’s just designed beautifully and has a nice and classic look to it.